-G. (Deleted 3-10-15)
+F. (Deleted 3-10-15)

-H. ARCHITECTURAL DESIGN.
+F. ARCHITECTURAL DESIGN.

-As a condition of final approval, the applicant must obtain the Board's approval of the external architectural design of the PRD to ensure that it complies with the goals of harmonious existence with the neighborhood and the environment as stated in the paragraph on PURPOSE at the beginning of this ordinance.
+The applicant shall obtain the Board's approval of the external architectural design of the PRD to ensure that it complies with the goals of harmonious existence with the neighborhood and the environment as stated in the PURPOSE section and is otherwise consistent with the goals of the Master Plan.
 The approval of the architectural design shall be a part of the Final Review approval.

-I. LIMITATION OF SUBDIVISION.
+G. LIMITATION OF SUBDIVISION.

-No lot shown on a plan for which a permit is granted under this ordinance may be further subdivided and a note to this effect shall be placed on the Final Plan.
+A subdivision approved under this ordinance shall not be further subdivided and a note to this effect shall be placed on the Final Plan.

-J. (Deleted 3-10-15)
+H. (Deleted 3-10-15)